Ka Lei Maile Aliʻi

 At the annual conventions convened by the Association of Hawaiian Civic Clubs, KLMA authored and passed dozens of resolutions that affirmed a true and accurate understanding of Hawai'i's political, legal, and cultural history, and that advocated for progressive change on contemporary social justice issues based on that historical research.

-KLMA returned its charter to the Association of Hawaiian Civic Clubs on December 28, 2016, and reformed itself as a branch of Ka Hui Hawaiʻi Aloha ʻĀina (HAA), the Hawaiian Patriotic League.
+On December 28, 2016, KLMA returned its charter to the Association of Hawaiian Civic Clubs and from 2017–2023 reformed itself as a branch of Ka Ahahui Hawaiʻi Aloha ʻĀina (HAA), the Hawaiian Patriotic League.
 HAA, originally formed on March 4, 1893, successfully blocked a treaty of annexation of the Hawaiian Kingdom to the United States by collecting and submitting the 21,269 signatures of the Kūʻē Petition to the U.S. Congress.
-The organization was dissolved in 1901 and has been reconstituted as of March 4, 2017 to affirm the continuity of the Hawaiian Kingdom as an independent nation state; to revive Hawaiian national identity; and to ensure U.S. compliance with international humanitarian law in its prolonged illegal occupation of these islands.
+The organization was dissolved in 1901 and has been reconstituted as of March 4, 2017 to affirm the continuity of the Hawaiian Kingdom as an independent nation state, and to help revive Hawaiian national identity through anti-capitalist and anti-imperialist education and solidarity work toward an end to the prolonged illegal U.S. occupation of these islands.